avs20/DAND-A-B-Testing/MyReport_ABTesting.md

 #### Summary

- I have not used Boneferroni Correction.
-The reason for this is that the Boneferroni correction will make the tests more conservative and there is also a high correlation between the metrics.
-We are only testing two metrics and applying the correction may not serve its purpose..
+ I have decided to not use Boneferroni Correction because our decision is based upon the **both** Gross Conversion and Net Conversion metrics.
+The hypothesis requires that both the effects be considered and we cannot go ahead with one metric alone.
+Hence Bonferroni correction will not be appropriate here.

 ### Recommendation